kirellkekw/YTFlex/readme.md

     proxy_set_header X-Forwarded-Proto $scheme;
   }
   location /cdn/ {
-    alias /designated/download/path/; # change this to your download path attached to the container add_header Content-Disposition 'attachment'; # forces browser to download the file, not play it }
+    alias /app/ytflex/downloads/; # change this to your download path attached to the container, or leave as is if you're using the default path add_header Content-Disposition 'attachment'; # forces browser to download the file instead of playing it }
 }